schonny/bedrock-api-server/README.md

 - `get-downloaded-server-versions` - Returns a list of locally available version numbers.
 - `download-server` - Downloads the server-binaries of a specified bedrock-version from minecraft.azureedge.net.
 - `create-server` - Creates a bedrock-server locally with passed server-name and server-version.
-- `start-server` - Starts a locally created Bedrock server by server-name.
+- `start-server` - Starts a locally created bedrock-server by server-name.
-- `stop-server` - Stops a running bedrock server by server-name.
+- `stop-server` - Stops a running bedrock-server by server-name.
 - `remove-server` - Deletes a locally created server using the server-name.
 - `update-server` - Updates a locally created server using the server-name.
 - `get-server-list` - Gives a list of locally available bedrock-servers.
 Enclosed is also a status for each server.